data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 And yeah, I appreciate being here.
 It has been a great conversation.
 And I’ll be around at conferences this year so hope to meet some of the listeners and discuss a little bit about reproducibility.

-**Host:** Excellent, Daniel.
+**Kyle:** Excellent, Daniel.
 I hope to bump into you at a conference as well.
 I’ll have all those links you just mentioned in the show notes.
 And any of the ones that you’ll give me in my last question here, can you once again remind us where we would go to get started or even just dip our toe into the Pachyderm ecosystem?

 **Daniel:** Yeah.
 So you can go to the website.
 That’s [Pachyderm.io](http://www.pachyderm.io/).
 And on that page, it will give you kind of a description of what Pachyderm is.
 And of course, Pachyderm is open source so it will link to our GitHub project where you can file issues and all that.
 It will also link to our documentation where you can go through the simple of getting started and local installation and see the examples.
 And there’s also a link to that Slack channel that I mentioned for questions.

-**Host:** Excellent.
+**Kyle:** Excellent.
 Well, Daniel, I want to thank you once again for coming on and sharing your insights.
 This has been a really cool episode.
 I’m actually excited about giving Pachyderm a try myself.

 **Daniel:** Great.
 Yeah.
 Hope it goes well and we definitely value feedback from the community.
 That’s what we’re looking for right now.
 I’m so excited to see all the things going on with it.